 This is why you need the Timenotes application to help you keep a proper record of the time you spent on tasks.

 It features third party synchronization and can also function in task management for easy workflow.
 The application is handy, especially for freelancers, as it helps in tracking how much time you spent on a job for proper billing and payment.
+When you are working remotely your employer may want to keep track of your hours worked, and this app is a great way to do that.

 With this efficient freelance time tracker, you can evaluate your output and significantly improve your work, level of productivity, and of course, your income.
 Timenotes is available for free for small teams; however, big teams pay a maximum price of $35 monthly.